transpixel/tpqz/README.md

 Longer version:
-TPQZ is a compositie of the acronym "tpq" from TransPixel-Quantum with the "z" added to make it unique and easily pronouncable "Tip-Que-Zee".
+TPQZ is a compositie of the acronym "tpq" from TransPixel-Quantum with the "z" added to make it unique and easily pronouncable "Tip-Q-Zee".

 TransPixel is a (not-yet open source) software code base supporting high precision measurement from digital imaging systems.
 TransPixel's "Quantum"